 In particular, Canadians who have studied medicine, even from some of the best international medical schools are now facing new prejudices and barriers when they seek to work in B.C. upon returning home.
 Rather than the College of Physicians and Surgeons, the government has now allowed universities to choose who gets resident physicians entry-level training jobs.

 Medical schools in Canada are fiercely competitive with stringent medical school requirements.
-This has led to a dramatic increase in the number of Canadians seeking medical courses abroad and in particular at All Saints University.
+This has led to a dramatic increase in the number of Canadians seeking medical courses abroad.
 This has also led, over the past couple of years, to an increasing national interest within Canada in knowing more about Canadians who are studying medicine abroad as well as their Caribbean Medical University of study.

 Image Credit: Richmond Magazine